-Clip level: The other knob sets the level of the current clip at the scrubber position.
-If no clip is currently selected on the track, this second knob is unavailable.
+Clip level: The lower slider sets the level of the current clip at the scrubber position.
+If no clip is currently selected on the track, this slider is unavailable.
 The volume contour of a clip can be controlled with keyframes, as discussed immediately below.
-When keyframing is in use, the clip level knob causes new keyframes to be created or existing ones to be repositioned.
+When keyframing is in use, the slider level causes new keyframes to be created or existing ones to be repositioned.